 "Morning Pointe anticipates the growing need for qualified caregivers as a large segment of the population continues to age," officials said.
 "Through scholarship support, the Morning Pointe Foundation partners with colleges and universities to graduate excellent healthcare professionals.
 Both Moody and Westmoreland join the ranks of nursing students throughout Alabama, Tennessee and Kentucky who receive the Morning Pointe Foundation scholarship each year."

 “The Morning Pointe nursing scholarship was helpful for me in my final year of nursing school,” said Ms. Moody.
 “Nursing school takes full dedication and I could not work as much, so this scholarship helped me meet financial demands and focus solely on my education.
 I was able to do my best in school as a result and I am so thankful for that.”

-“It is a privilege to be able to reward the hard work and dedication of promising nursing students,” said Audra Hopkins, the executive director of the Morning Pointe Foundation.
-“Through our scholarship, the Morning Pointe Foundation aspires to provide hope and encouragement to future geriatric nurses so that they will be able to provide that same hope and encouragement while serving our seniors.”
+“It is a privilege to be able to reward the hard work and dedication of promising nursing students,” said Amy Clarke, interim executive director of the Morning Pointe Foundation.
+“Through these scholarships, the Morning Pointe Foundation aspires to provide hope and encouragement to future nurses so that they will be able to provide that same hope and encouragement while serving our seniors.”